What exactly is a voice API?

 A voice API is a tool that software developers use to make and receive phone calls using an Application Programming Interface (API).
 A voice API connects internet-based applications to the Public Switched Telephone Network (PSTN).

 One of the main advantages of a voice API is that developers don’t need telecoms expertise to build voice applications.
-The voice API executes all the telephony functions, so developers can focus on designing an engaging customer experience.
+It executes all the telephony functions, so developers can focus on designing an engaging customer experience.
 Voice APIs are also highly configurable, easily consumable, scalable and incredibly cost effective.

 In a nutshell, a voice API enables an application to programmatically make, receive and manage calls—without having to interface directly with the PSTN.
 You can also use a voice API to route voice calls with global reach to phones, browsers, SIP domains and mobile applications.